srid/srid/content/unfree/woke/unwoke.md

 # Undoing Woke Invasion

-The first step to resist or undo [[woke-invasion]] in your organization is to thoroughly understand their creed [[crt]], so as to uncover the fact that woke disciples do not [[Caring|actually care]] about any problem in the world beyond assuaging their self-centered feelings.
-The next step, obviously, is then to effectuate an elimination of these people from your organization by instituting a culture based on common sense values stripped of identity politics.
+The first step to resist or undo [[woke-invasion]] in your organization is to thoroughly understand their creed [[crt]], so as to uncover the fact that woke disciples do not [[Caring|actually care]] about any problem in the world beyond assuaging their self-centered feelings.[^mhg] The next step, obviously, is then to effectuate an elimination of these people from your organization by instituting a culture based on common sense values stripped of identity politics.

+[^mhg]: It is vital to realize that the woke really have no moral high ground.
+They are as corrupt, to their core ([[woke-psychology|psychologically speaking]]), as the groups they criticize.

 ## Case studies